Dmitrygm1/ETSP-Project/README.md

 > **AI-powered call analysis for customer support agents**

-*Project for Essentials of Speech and Text Processing*
+*Project for Essentials in Text and Speech Processing*

 ---